 Elite’s goal is to choose the right mix of stocks and bonds to provide long-term growth potential and an income stream.
 The question to ask is how these qualities fit into your investment strategy.
 Each client has individual objectives and our goal is to meet those objectives in a personal and welcoming environment where we can maximize growth, reduce risk, and effectively manage your assets.

 Our role is to measure your risk tolerance and then effectively manage that risk day-to-day in order to satisfy your investment objectives.
-In our opinion, the best scenario is to include a versatile combination of stocks, bonds and alternative assets such as options.
+In our opinion, one of the best scenarios is to include a versatile combination of stocks, bonds and alternative assets such as options.
 By diversifying your investments and putting money into stocks, bonds and alternative assets, you reduce risk and leave opportunity for above-average returns for your investment portfolio.

 Capital Appreciation – A rise in the value of an asset based on a rise in market price.
 Essentially, the capital that was invested in the security has increased in value, and the capital appreciation portion of the investment includes all of the market value exceeding the original investment or cost basis.
 Capital appreciation is one of the two main sources of investment returns, with the other being dividend or interest income.

 Long Term Growth – An investing strategy or concept where a security will appreciate in value for a relatively long period of time, whether or not the growth is initiated immediately or later on.
 Long-term growth is a relative term, as the investing horizon differs across investing styles, but the perceived appreciation in the security remains the same.